 And there is a deafening silence.
 The people will not even come to the door and listen.
 At the end of that, it talks about those who are complacent, who are at ease.
 They are inside their homes, their nicely paneled houses doing their own thing.
 They will not listen to wisdom, which is God.

-You can also write down Song of songs 5, verses 2 through 8 where the Beloved comes to the door of the Shulamite's house, and knocks, and asks to come in.
+You can also write down Song of Songs 5:2-8 where the Beloved comes to the door of the Shulamite's house, and knocks, and asks to come in.
 And the Shulamite says, "No. I do not think so.
 I have already taken off my robe, and I have gotten into bed.
 Sorry."
 And so, He goes away.

 And suddenly, she comes to herself, and says, "Oh!
 My Beloved.
 I had better go and see Him!"
 She opens the door, but He is gone.
 She runs into the street, and is promptly abused by the soldiers that are patrolling outside.
 She did not care enough for Him to answer when He called, and she paid the price.

-Let us go to Lamentations 1, verses 7 through 9 as we wrap up here.
+Let us go to Lamentations 1 as we wrap up here.
 I just want you to see how God judges this.
-He looks and shows through Jeremiah, here, how things happened, and the reasons for her destruction.
+He looks and shows through Jeremiah here how things happened, and the reasons for her destruction.

-Lamentations 1:7-8 In the days of her affliction and roaming, Jerusalem remembers all her pleasant things That she had in the days of old.
-When her people fell into the hand of the enemy, With no one to help her, The adversaries saw her And mocked at her downfall.
-Jerusalem has sinned gravely, Therefore she has become vile.
-All who honored her despise her Because they have seen her nakedness; Yes, she sighs and turns away.
+Lamentations 1:7-8 In the days of her affliction and roaming, Jerusalem remembers all her pleasant things that she had in the days of old.
+When her people fell into the hand of the enemy, with no one to help her, the adversaries saw her and mocked at her downfall.
+Jerusalem has sinned gravely, therefore she has become vile.
+All who honored her despise her because they have seen her nakedness; tes, she sighs and turns away.